Winc supplier partnerships

 Complete the form below and it will be sent to our Merchandising team for consideration.

 • A minority or woman‐owned business must be at least 51% owned, operated, and controlled by a minority or woman.
 In the case of a publicly owned company, a diversity supplier must own at least 51% of the outstanding stock, and the management and daily business operations must be controlled and operated by a minority or woman or group.
-Minority members include those who are Aboriginal or Torres Strait Islander peoples or Maori enterprises as defined by the NZ Government.
+Minority members include Maori and Pacific Island enterprises as defined by the NZ Government.

-• Small to Medium Sized Enterprises (SMEs) are classified in line with the Australian Bureau of Statistics definition as a business employing less than 200 people in Australia and the Ministry of Business, Innovation and Employment as businesses employing less than 20 people in New Zealand.
+• Small to Medium Sized Enterprises (SMEs) are classified in line with the MBIE definition as a business employing less than 20 people.

 • Certification – Supplier certification is a process whereby minority or woman-owned businesses are verified as legitimately owned by or a combination thereof.
 Such validation of a supplier’s diverse status is required for participation in the Winc Supplier Diversity Program.